 - If there is a deformity and it is not self-correcting after five months, it won’t significantly improve spontaneously.
 Helmet therapy is indicated if the parents are concerned.

-- Once the infant reaches 14 months of age, it is too late to intervene with helmet treatment.
+- Once the infant reaches 14 months of age, it is too late to intervene with baby helmet therapy.
 Any remaining deformity becomes permanent and surgery is the only option to remedy this.

 Steve Mottram is a Consultant Orthotist and Managing Director at Technology in Motion, a network of UK orthotic clinics specialising in the field of flat head syndrome correction.
 Visit the Technology in Motion website or call 0330 100 1800 for more information.